Dmishra66/ZeroDayLite/README.md

 --->Run Main.java to start the application.

-### 4. Database (Optional)
-If using MySQL:

---->Create a DB and import from /database/setup.sql
---->Update DB credentials in DBConnection.java

 ---

 ## 🧰 Dependencies
 >javax.swing — UI framework
 >org.jsoup — for HTML parsing (included in lib/)
->mysql-connector-java — for database connection (if used)

 ---